 Thus, gdb will look for debugging symbols in the “right” place - /usr/lib/debug/usr/bin/python2.7.

-It's also worth mentioning, that it's possible that debugging symbols for a particular executable are identified by a unique build-id value stored in ELF executable headers.
+It’s also worth mentioning that it’s possible that debugging symbols for a particular executable are identified by a unique build-id value stored in ELF executable headers.
 E.g. CPython on my Debian machine:

 $ objdump -s -j .note.gnu.build-id /usr/bin/python2.7